davidrhoden/davidrhoden-basic-netlify/timeline/levee/fire-and-cruiseship-on-levee-dec-21-2025.md

 title: Some people had a pretty good looking fire on the banks of the Mississippi.
 date: 2025-12-21T00:00:00
 excerpt: They had some kind of shelter built down there, like somebody planned to stay overnight.
-summary: They had some kind of shelter built down there, like somebody planned to stay overnight.
 image: /static/img/timeline/levee/riverbank-fire-and-passing-cruiseship-dec-21-2025.png
 tags:
   - The Levee